Sunday 2 February 1941

 O'Connor adopts the latter course.
 He orders Lieutenant Colonel J.F.B.
 Combe, commanding 11th Hussars, 2nd Rifle Brigade and assorted field, antitank and antiaircraft artillery) to set out first thing in the morning of the 3rd.
 The 7th Armoured Division will follow shortly thereafter.
 The basic plan is for the Australians to herd the Italians westward north of the mountain, while Combe Force moves directly westward and cuts them off further west.
 This unit becomes known as Combe Force.

 Admiral Somerville still plans to carry off companion operation Operation Grog (formerly Result) (the bombardment of Genoa).
 However, he decides against it on this sortie due to the weather.
 Force H then retires to Gibraltar.
-Many lessons are learned from this somewhat embarrassing affair which are put to good use eventually in the famous "Dambusters" raid later in the war.
+Many lessons are learned from this somewhat embarrassing affair which later will be put to good use in the famous "Dambusters" raid later in the war.

 A diversionary operation for the disappointing Operation Picket and abortive Operation Result is underway in the eastern Mediterranean.
 In Operation MC 7, a large force of Royal Navy ships essentially simulates a typical convoy from Alexandria to Malta.